muadib25/PomodoroTimer/README.md

 # PomodoroTimer

+ABOUT
-This is a Pomodoro timer made in Python as part of a course project.
+This is a Pomodoro timer I made in Python as part of a course project.

 The Pomodoro technique is a time management method.
 You can read more about it here: https://en.wikipedia.org/wiki/Pomodoro_Technique

+INSTALLATION
+Extract the archive wherever you want in your hard disk.
+You can then simply run the executable.

+USAGE
 When the executable is run, a window pops up with a 'Start' and a 'Reset' button.
 When 'Start' is clicked, the timer counts down 25 mins (the Work period), followed by 5 mins (the Break period).
 This set of periods is then repeated 3 more times, the last Break being a 20 min resting period.